songniy/DeployingNodePython/README.md

 ## Intro
-This is a nodeJS boilerplate application utilizing an express backend that calls a python script by promisifying exec.
+This is a nodeJS boilerplate application utilizing an express backend that can execute a python script.
 It is set up to be deployed to Heroku with Travis-CI.

 ## To start on localhost:
 The libraries are there only for demonstration purposes and are not